2020 Chamberlain Group Scholarship

-Dead line is Nov 29th 2019.
-Winners will be notified in writing by Dec 15 2019.
+The deadline is Dec 10th 2020.
+Winners will be notified in writing by Dec 20th, 2020.
 The educational institution will receive the money directly from Chamberlain Real Estate Group.
 All decisions are final.

 Please email your application including essay and letter of acceptance from your institution:

 2019 Scholarship Winner will be published soon.

 Living in Calgary has its booms and busts.
 Real estate got a bit crazy in the early 2000s when Calgary homes had their prices shoot through the roof.
 It seemed like the good times would never end.
 Everyone was loving the oil and gas industry and the interest that it was providing to the Calgary real estate market.